- PhD, King's College London

-Cratsley, K., Wickremsinhe, M.N. & Mackey, T.K. (forthcoming).
+Cratsley, K., Wickremsinhe, M.N. & Mackey, T.K.
+(2021).
 Human rights and global mental health: Reducing the use of coercive measures.
 In A. Dyer, B. Kohrt & P. Candilis (Eds.)
 Global Mental Health Ethics.
 Springer.

 Koch, U. & Cratsley, K. (2020).
 The history and ethics of the therapeutic relationship.
 In M. Trachsel et al (Eds.)
 The Oxford Handbook of Psychotherapy Ethics.
 Oxford University Press.
 Advance online.

 Cratsley, K. (2020).
 Structural model.
 In V. Zeigler-Hill & T.K.
 Shackelford (Eds.)
 Encyclopedia of Personality and Individual Differences.
 Springer.

 Koch, U. & Cratsley, K. (2020).
 Psychological mechanisms.
 In V. Zeigler-Hill & T.K.
 Shackelford (Eds.)
 Encyclopedia of Personality and Individual Differences.
 Springer.

 Cratsley, K. (2019).
 The ethical and empirical status of dimensional diagnosis: Implications for public mental health?
 Neuroethics 12(2): 183-199.

 Cratsley, K. (2019).
 The ethics of coercion and other forms of influence.
 In R. Bluhm & S. Tekin (Eds.)
 The Bloomsbury Companion to Philosophy of Psychiatry.
 Bloomsbury.